4 to 12 stakes (4 minimum with trees for ridgeline tie outs, more stakes needed if windy, snow load or using poles for support)

 I can build some for your School.
 As little as $40 in quantity.

+Shower cap made of 70 denier ripstop nylon with a .5 oz silicone and polyurethane blend coating.
 14 years continuous use.
 Coating still waterproof.
 No fraying.
 The elastic needs to be replaced, the rubber wore out.

 The fabric is used in tarps and tents for hard use applications.
 Outdoor schools, rentals etc. Custom made in small batches or seasonally available in stock.
 Current color is yellow.